Semiramide: Act 1

 Semiramide enters to the acclaim of all, but Idreno and Assur individually speculate as to who will be chosen.
 They press the queen to announce her decision, but at the same time Semiramide herself is fearful about making that decision, especially as she appears to be expecting someone's arrival.
 Suddenly, the temple is plunged into darkness and there is general consternation amidst fears of its imminent collapse.
 All desert the temple.

 Arsace, a young warrior from Scythia, enters.
 He has been told by his dying father to go to the temple in Babylon, and he was also urgently sent for by Semiramide.
 He brings with him a casket belonging to his father, but he is puzzled as to why he has been called back to Babylon.
 He declares his love for Princess Azema who loves him though she has been promised to the dead King Nino's lost son, Ninia.
 Arsace states his unwillingness to support Assur in his bid for the throne: (Scena and aria: Eccomi alfine in Babilonia...
 Ah! quel giorno ognor rammento / "Here I am at last in Babylon...
 Oh, I shall ever remember the day of glory and happiness...").

+Arsace asks to see the High Priest.
+Oroe enters, opens the casket, and exclaims upon seeing it that it contains the holy relics of the dead king.
+He hints to Arsace about some treachery that had been involved.
+Seeing Assur approach, Oroe leaves with the relics.
+Assur arrives and questions the reason for Arsace's return.
+The two men discuss Azema, with Arsace reaffirming his love for her (Duet: Bella imago degli dei / "Beautiful, divine image") while Assur states that he too loves her.
+"You have no idea what love is", the younger man tells the older: (Aria/duet: D'un tenero amor / "Of tender love...")